mholtkamp/octave/Documentation/Lua/Nodes/Widgets/Widget.md

  - Ret: `AnchorMode(integer) anchorMode` Widget anchor mode
 ---
 ### SetAnchorMode
 Set the widget's anchor mode.
-The anchor mode determines how a widget is positioned and sized relative to it's parent.
+The anchor mode determines how a widget is positioned and sized relative to its parent.

 See [AnchorMode](../../Misc/Enums.md#anchormode)